laffra/Ikke/README.md

 Visit your settings:
 * Click on the statusbar number icon or see [Settings](http://localhost:1964/settings):

 ![Ikke Settings](images/screenshot-ikke-settings.png)

 * By default, Ikke will index your browser history.
 * To load other sources, such as gmail, hit the corresponding "Load" button.
 * Optional: Enable the browser extension's "Dot".
 * Click on the IKKE logo to start a new search on the currently indexed data.

+# Using the Dot

 Use the "Dot" to show related items:
 * Enable the feature in your settings (see above).
 * Go to a website and notice the dot appear, such as the one shown below next to Elon Musk saying "12":

 ![Ikke Settings](images/screenshot-ikke-dot.png)

 * Click on the dot to discover the 12 related items to Elon Musk (this list is different for every user, of course):

 ![Ikke Related Items](images/screenshot-ikke-related.png)

+# Showing an Ikke Graph

-* You can show an Ikke Graph for this result:
+You can show an Ikke Graph from the Dot, the statusbar, and from its UI:

 ![Ikke Graph](images/screenshot-ikke-graph.png)

-* Alternatively, any result in the list of related items can be clicked on and explored.
+# Using the status bar icon

 You can always use the statusbar icon to explore related items as well:
 ![Ikke Graph](images/screenshot-ikke-statusbar.png)